anespinosa/classicnets/README.md

 # classicnets: Classic Data of Social Networks

-x The goal of `classicnets` is to make available, compile and conserve classic data of social networks that are rarely available.
+The goal of `classicnets` is to make available, compile and conserve classic data of social networks that are rarely available.
 We follow a history of this perspective based on [Linton Freeman](https://books.google.co.uk/books/about/The_Development_of_Social_Network_Analys.html?id=VcxqQgAACAAJ&redir_esc=y),